or-dvir/DxAdapter2.0/dxstickyheader/README.md

 # DxStickyHeader
-A module adding sticky headers to your  adapter.
+This module adds sticky headers to your  adapter.

-For a complete example please see the sample app.
+For a complete example, please see the sample app.

 ## Import
-in your `build.gradle` file add:
+in your `build.gradle` file, add:

 ```
 repositories {